Uvalde victim's sister pleads for tougher gun laws in Texas

 Her family’s grief, she said, is compounded by the knowledge that some of what happened at Robb Elementary could have been prevented.

-Her little sister, she said, loved singing and dancing and “was one of sweetest souls anybody would ever meet.”
+Her little sister, she said, loved singing and dancing and “was one of the sweetest souls anyone would ever meet.”

 Jacklyn and her cousin, Annabell Rodriguez, were best friends, part of a close-knit quintet of classmates.
 All five died in the shooting.